“Trauma is any experience that leaves a person feeling hopeless, helpless, or profoundly unsafe.”

 Now, having grounded us in the realization that it is subjective and highly personal, there are still proverbial buckets of experiences we can categorize traumatic events and circumstances into that help us answer the first part of that question: “What even is trauma?”

-These buckets of trauma experiences, combined with the element of subjectivity, come into play when we talk about relational trauma (the focus of my clinical body of work) because you endure relational trauma as well as have traumatic experiences from any of these other types of trauma buckets, too, WHICH can exacerbate the impacts of relational trauma.
+These buckets of experiences, combined with the element of subjectivity, come into play when we talk about relational trauma. (the focus of my clinical body of work) Because you endure relational trauma.
+As well as have traumatic experiences from any of these other types of trauma buckets, too.
+WHICH can exacerbate the impacts of relational trauma.

 I’ll be writing more on this – the compounding of various forms of trauma – in future essays but, for now, let’s just quickly review these primary buckets.

-• Complex trauma: Often called developmental or relational trauma.
-It’s the kind that takes place over time in the context of a caretaking relationship (usually between a parent and child) that fails to adequately support the child’s biopsychosocial development, such as in cases when ongoing neglect, sexual abuse, physical punishment, witnessing domestic violence, or being raised by a personality- or mood-disordered parent occurs.
+- Complex trauma: Often called developmental or relational trauma.
+It’s the kind that takes place over time in the context of a caretaking relationship.
+(Usually between a parent and child.)
+It fails to adequately support the child’s biopsychosocial development.
+Such as in cases when ongoing neglect, sexual abuse, physical punishment, witnessing domestic violence, or being raised by a personality- or mood-disordered parent occurs.

 This – complex trauma – is the focus of my entire body of clinical work in the world.